integration-os/connections/CONTRIBUTING_SOURCES.md

 |       └── stripe.ts
 ```

 Once you've tested and finished your Source Connection, create a pull request on the `development` branch of this repository from your forked repository's branch.
-Once approved and merged to main, your Connection will be live on Buildable, for the entire community!
+Once approved and merged to main, your Connection will be live on Event, for the entire community!

 ## Class Definition